lot49-cybernetics/.github/profile/README.md

 ## Lot49 Cybernetics

-This project is in its earliest stages and initially just contains some open source build tools.
+Lot49 Cybernetics is focused on developing high-quality open source tools and libraries.